erbarraud/ha-uber-ride-tracker/README.md

 1. **Uber Developer Account**
    - Sign up at [Uber Developer Dashboard](https://developer.uber.com/)
    - Create a new app
-   - Note your Client ID and Client Secret
+   - Note your Application ID and Secret (shown in the dashboard)

 2. **Home Assistant Requirements**
    - Home Assistant 2024.12.0 or newer